The LMU swimming team was awarded Scholar All-America status by the CSCAA.

-In 1979, Adair, along with current LMU assistant Clay Evans, created the Santa Monica Masters Swim Team, which later became SCAQ - now the largest Masters program in the United States with over 900 active members.
+In 1979, Adair created the Santa Monica Masters Swim Team, which later became SCAQ - now the largest Masters program in the United States with over 900 active members.

-In their 30-plus years coaching together, it is estimated that Adair and Evans have coached or instructed more than 20,000 Los Angeles-area swimmers.
+In her 30-plus years coaching, it is estimated that Adair has coached or instructed more than 20,000 Los Angeles-area swimmers.

 Between 1985 and 1994, Adair came out of swimming retirement to compete in several Masters National Championships and World Games and set national and world records in the freestyle sprint events and 100 and 200 IMs.
 She has contributed swimming articles to SWIM Magazine and Fitness Swimmer Magazine and was honored as the United States Masters Coach of the Year in 1997.

 From 1996-1999, Adair was the head coach of the men's and women's swimming teams at Santa Monica College, where she earned the Western State Conference Women's Coach of the Year award in 1997.
 In 1998, her women's team tied for the conference title and placed sixth in the state.
 Her men's team also earned a sixth place finish.